-3. Your Personal Information is collected by Young Climate Warriors, an unincorporated charitable organisation, which aims to empower children and young people like yourself to combat climate change.
+3. Your Personal Information is collected by Young Climate Warriors, a registered charity, which aims to empower children and young people like yourself to combat climate change.

 4. For the purposes of the General Data Protections Regulation (2016), Young Climate Warriors is a “controller”.
 This is a legal way of saying that we are responsible for determining why and how your information gets processed.

 6. We may collect the following Personal Information from you:

 (A) your name;

 (C) your contact information such as email addresses and telephone numbers;

 (D) the town you live in and name of the school you attend;

 (E) how you heard about Young Climate Warriors;